morpho-org/vault-v2/README.md

   The management fee is capped at 5% of assets under management annually.
 - [Timelockable] Set the `performanceFeeRecipient`.
 - [Timelockable] Set the `managementFeeRecipient`. increaseTimelock should be used carefully, because decreaseTimelock is timelocked with the timelock itself.
 In particular it is possible to make an action irreversible (which is a feature in itself).
+A timelock of `type(uint256).max` is a recommended convention for making an action irreversible.

 #### Allocator